Ettore Sottsass: Early career

-In 1956, Sottsass was hired by Adriano Olivetti as a design consultant for Olivetti, to design electronic devices and develop the first Italian mainframe computer, the Elea 9003 for which he was awarded the Compasso d'Oro in 1959.
+In 1956, Sottsass was hired by Adriano Olivetti as a design consultant for Olivetti, to design electronic devices and develop the first Italian mainframe computer, the Elea 9003, for which he was awarded the Compasso d'Oro in 1959.
 His design for the MC 19 electric adding machine (with Hans von Klier) was awarded the Compasso d'Oro in 1970.
-At Olivetti, he also designed office equipment, typewriters, and furniture.
-There Sottsass made his name as a designer who, through colour, form and styling, managed to bring office equipment into the realm of popular culture.
-His first typewriters, the Tekne 3 and the Praxis 48, were characterized by their sobriety and their angularity.
-With Perry A. King, Sottsass created the Valentine typewriter in 1969 — considered today a milestone in 20th century design and featured in the Museum of Modern Art, Cooper Hewitt, Smithsonian Design Museum, London's Design Museum as well as the Victoria and Albert Museum.
+At Olivetti, he also designed office equipment, typewriters and furniture, including the Synthesis 45 office chair.
+Through colour, form and styling, Sottsass brought office equipment into the realm of popular culture.
+His first typewriters, the Tekne 3 and the Praxis 48, were characterised by their sobriety and angularity.
+With Perry A. King, Sottsass created the Valentine typewriter in 1969, considered a milestone in 20th-century design and featured in the Museum of Modern Art, Cooper Hewitt, Smithsonian Design Museum, London's Design Museum and the Victoria and Albert Museum.

-While continuing to design for Olivetti in the 1960s, Sottsass developed a range of objects which were expressions of his personal experiences traveling in the United States and India.
-These objects included large altar-like ceramic sculptures and his "Superboxes", radical sculptural gestures presented within a context of consumer product, as conceptual statements.
-Covered in bold and colorful, simulated custom laminates, they were precursors to Memphis, a movement which came more than a decade later.
+While continuing to design for Olivetti in the 1960s, Sottsass developed a range of objects reflecting his personal experiences travelling in the United States and India.
+These included large altar-like ceramic sculptures and his "Superboxes", radical sculptural gestures presented as consumer products and conceptual statements.
+Covered in bold and colourful simulated custom laminates, they were precursors to Memphis, a movement which came more than a decade later.
 Around this time, Sottsass said: "I didn't want to do any more consumerist products, because it was clear that the consumerist attitude was quite dangerous."
-As a result, his work from the late 1960s to the 1970s was defined by experimental collaborations with younger designers such as Superstudio and Archizoom Associati, and association with the Radical movement, culminating in the foundation of Memphis at the turn of the decade.
+His work from the late 1960s to the 1970s was defined by experimental collaborations with younger designers such as Superstudio and Archizoom Associati, and association with the Radical movement, culminating in the foundation of Memphis at the turn of the decade.

-In the early 1970s he designed the modular office equipment collection Synthesis 45.
+In the early 1970s, he designed the modular office equipment collection Synthesis 45.

-Sottsass and Fernanda Pivano divorced in 1970, and in 1976 Sottsass married Barbara Radice, an art critic and journalist.
+Sottsass and Fernanda Pivano divorced in 1970.
+In 1976, Sottsass married Barbara Radice, an art critic and journalist.

-When Roberto Olivetti succeeded as head of the company, he named Sottsass artistic director and gave him a high salary, but Sottsass refused.
-Instead he created the Studio Olivetti independent of Olivetti and became instantly the most creative international centre of design associating research with creation and industrial strategy.
-His concern that his creativity would have been stifled by corporate work is documented in his 1973 essay When I was a Very Small Boy.
+When Roberto Olivetti succeeded as head of the company, he named Sottsass artistic director and offered him a high salary, but Sottsass refused.
+Instead, he created Studio Olivetti, independent of the company, which became a prominent international centre of design combining research with creation and industrial strategy.
+His concern that his creativity would be stifled by corporate work is documented in his 1973 essay When I was a Very Small Boy.

 In 1968, the Royal College of Art in London granted Sottsass an honorary doctorate.